aimanamr/phyton_exploration/README.md

 # phyton_exploration
 Exploring the functions and how to use Phyton

-My first mini project is building BMI calculator to practice Phyton coding knowledge
+1. My first mini project is building BMI calculator to practice Phyton coding skills